3.14.3 Rules for creating public transport route options and adding attributes to them

 Don't set the no exiting attribute for the first stop and no entering for the last stop.Note.

-To learn more about the En route and Time limit fields, see Section 126.96.36.199.
+For more information on the En route and Time limit fields, see Section 184.108.40.206.
 Calculating travel time on a route option

 - A route option may include information about the road sections that are part of that transport's route.
 This action can be done automatically for motor transport, but has to be carried out manually for trams.